laura-a-n-n/rho-nlr/README.md

 ```

 For more options, try running either script with the help flag, e.g.  `python train.py -h`, or edit the [config file](conf/config.py).

-## Pretrained models
-The `h5` directory contains two trained models.
-The folder `pretrain` is a training initialization; the neural SDF is initialized to a radius of 0.5.